Queen Dugu Jialuo — Smart Empress and Monogamous Worshiper

 Lihua then had a lovely daughter and a granddaughter, whom she loved very much.
-In the year 1957, the mausoleum of Queen Dugu’s great-granddaughter was discovered, from which unearthed many extremely valuable artifacts.
+In 1957, the mausoleum of Queen Dugu's great-granddaughter was discovered, from which many extremely valuable artifacts were unearthed.

 Unearthed Artifacts of Queen dugu's Great Granddaughter — National Museum of China